• Safety Laws in Indiana

 Child Car Seat Laws

-• All children under the age of eight are required by law to ride in a vehicle while secured in either a child safety seat or a booster.
+• All children under 8 years old are required by law to ride in a vehicle while secured in either a child safety seat or a booster.
 The lone exception is if your child is too large to properly fit into either seat.
-In this case your child must be secured with a safety belt.
+In this case, your child must be secured with a safety belt.

-• All kids between the ages of eight and 15 years old must use seat belts.
+• All kids under 16 years old must use seat belts or a booster seat.

 Reporting Drunk and/or Dangerous Drivers